shardeum/bug-reporting/README.md

 ##### Resources

-    Photos and links to more details on the issue that would help.
+    Photos and links related to the error.
-    If there is a script related to the error, please add the GitHub link.```

 ### Submit bug report